Eimaen/JustAsPlannedMelon/README.md

 ## Thank the dev
 Everybody likes Github stars, I'm not an exception.
 If this code was helpful, please consider starring the repo :3

+## Reference
+Don't wanna ship MelonLoader as a dependency?
+Use [JustAsPlanned](https://github.com/Eimaen/JustAsPlanned), that doesn't modify files!